 These fund financial statements of the Plan do not purport to show the adequacy of the Plan's assets to meet its pension obligation.
-Such an assessment requires additional information, such as the Plan's actuarial reports.
+Such an assessment requires additional information, such as the Plan's actuarial reports and information about the University's financial health.